Introduction

 foks key new

 This command will make the Yubikey generate two encryption keys and store them in "slots" within the PIV app.
-One of these keys will be added to your FOKS user account as a "key", the same way a device key or user key is added.

-Press <Enter> to get started
+Press <Enter> to get started- Select the

 The command will make the Yubikey generate two encryption keys, and add one of them as a "device" on your account.